 What is The Haven?

-Both shelters are co-ed and have laundry facilities, showers, mail service and telephone messaging services.
+Both shelters are are thoughtfully equipped with laundry facilities, showers, mail service and telephone messaging services, creating a warm, dignified, and inviting environment for our guests.

 Who are the Homeless?